Light construction takes off

 With its reduced environmental impact combined with increased circularity, modularity and flexibility, light construction is set to make its mark on our cities.
 It could speed up the race to decarbonize construction and renovation, and make it easier to meet the growing demand for healthy, sustainable housing.

 The levers for its development depend on the reality in each country, but some common factors emerge.
 Above all, light construction needs to be better known by all players in the construction sector, and better understood through the acquisition of the right skills.
-In addition, there are some obstacles to be overcome, with more incentive-based regulations, better cost control and more accessible LCA (Life-cycle assessment) data.
+In addition, there are some obstacles to be overcome, with regulations that provide greater incentives and are designed to last, better cost control and more accessible LCA (Life-cycle assessment) data.

 Photo credits: Kristin Spalder / Shutterstock.com; Picxy.com/munna; Stadthaus, Murray Grove.
 Image fournie par KLH UK; Ecolit Construction Systems